Arrillaga Center for Sports & Recreation (ACSR)

 ACSR makes an effort to better serve individuals with disabilities by making adaptive equipment available at the ACSR Fitness Center.
 Current equipment includes a Nu-Step recumbent bike/upper body ergometer, Sci-Fit bike/upper ergometer and various gloves and attachments for using weights.
 For additional information or assistance, please contact:

 Avery Aquatic Center

 Avery Aquatic Center has open swim sessions, and accessible locker rooms and a wheelchair lift are available.
 Contact the center for additional details/arrangements.

 Abilities United- Aquatics for All (Palo Alto)

-Abilities United has information regarding the wheelchair-accessible, indoor pool at the Betty Wright Swim Center which is open to everyone in the community.
+Abilities United has information regarding the wheelchair accessible, indoor pool at the Betty Wright Aquatic Center which is open to everyone in the community.
 The center delivers quality aquatic rehabilitation, fitness and recreation services.

 Bay Area Association of Disabled Sailors (BAADS)

 BAADS is based at Pier 40 in San Francisco and provides sailing instruction and boat accessibility for people with any degree of disability at any level of sailing ability.
 Outings are scheduled every weekend, rain or shine, and are listed in BAADS’s online events calendar.

 Bay Area Hiker has information regarding all-access and easy trails in the San Francisco Bay Area.

 Bay Area Outreach and Recreation Program (BORP)